 List of Tables vi List of Figures vii List of Acronyms & Abbreviations viii 1.
 Introduction 1 1.1 Service Delivery Standards 1 1.2 Reference Manual for Dental Clinics 1 2.
 STANDARDS, INDICATORS AND ASSESSMENT SCORING MATRIX 4 2.1 Responsibilities of Management (ROM) Standard 1.
 ROM-1: The clinic is identifiable as an entity and is easily accessible Standard 2.
-ROM-2: The manager and the healthcare service provider(s) at the clinic is/are su qualified 5 ıitably Standard 3.
-ROM-3: Clinic premises support the scope of work/services 2.2 Facility Management and Safety (FMS) Standard 5.
-FMS-1: The dental clinic staff is aware of, and complies with, the relevant laws, ruregulations, bylaws and facility inspection requirements under the applicable codes Standard 6.
-FMS-2: The clinic has a program for management of dental and support service e ules, 24 2.3 Human Resource Management (HRM) 42 Standard 7.
+ROM-2: The healthcare service provider(s) at the clinic is/are suitably qualified Standard 3.
+ROM-3: Clinic premises support the scope of work/services 2.2 Facility Management and Safety (FMS) 21 Standard 5.
+FMS-1: The dental clinic staff is aware of, and complies with, the relevant laws, rules, regulations, bylaws and facility inspection requirements under the applicable codes 22 Standard 6.
+FMS-2: The clinic has a program for management of dental and support service equipr 2.3 Human Resource Management (HRM) 2 Standard 7.
 HRM-1: There is documented personnel record of dental surgeon(s) and staff Standard 8.
-HRM-2: The employees joining the dental clinic/practice are oriented to the envir respective sections and their individual jobs ronment, 2.4 Information Management System (IMS) Standard 9.
-IMS-1: Patient clinical record is maintained at the dental clinic 2.5 Quality Assurance (QA)/Quality Improvement (QI) Standard 10.
-QA-1: The dental clinic has a quality assurance/quality improvement system in p Standard 11.
-QA-2: The clinic identifies key indicators to monitor the inputs, processes and or which are used as tools for continual improvement blace64 utcomes 68 2.6 Access, Assessment, and Continuity of Care (AAC) Standard 13.
-AAC-1: Portrayed service(s) conform to the legal provisions 2.7 Care of Patients (COP) Standard 14.
-The clinic has a well-established patient management system Standard 15.
-COP-2: The clinic has essential arrangements for providing care to emergency ca 89 2.8 Management of Medication (MOM) Standard 16.
+HRM-2: The employees joining the dental clinic/practice are oriented to the environment respective sections and their individual jobs 6 2.4 Information Management System (IMS) 12 Standard 9.
+IMS-1: Patient clinical record is maintained at the dental clinic 2.5 Quality Assurance (QA)/Quality Improvement (QI) 20 Standard 10.
+QA-1: The dental clinic has a quality assurance/quality improvement system in place Standard 11.
+QA-2: The clinic identifies key indicators to monitor the inputs, processes and outcon which are used as tools for continual improvement 25 Standard 12.
+QA-3: Sentinel events are assessed and managed 34 2.6 Access, Assessment, and Continuity of Care (AAC) 37 Standard 13.
+AAC-1: Portrayed service(s) conform to the legal provisions 2.7 Care of Patients (COP) 2 Standard 14.COP-1: The clinic has a well-established patient management system Standard 15.
+COP-2: The clinic has essential arrangements for providing care to emergency cases 2.8 Management of Medication (MOM) 16 Standard 16.
 MOM-1: Prescribing practices conform to the standards Standard 17.
-MOM-2: Storage and dispensing/usage conforms to the guidelines 103 2.9 Patient Rights/Responsibilities and Education (PRE) Standard 18.
-PRE-1: There is a system for awareness/education of patients and others regard Charter of Rights and Responsibilities for compliance - Standard 19.
-PRE-2: There is a system for obtaining consent for treatment
+MOM-2: Storage and dispensing/usage conforms to the guidelines 2.9 Patient Rights/Responsibilities and Education (PRE) Standard 18.
+PRE-1: There is a system for awareness/education of patients and others regarding the Charter of Rights and Responsibilities for compliance Standard 19.
+PRE-2: There is a system for obtaining consent for treatment Standard 20.
+PRE-3: Patients and families have a right to information about expected costs 37

-Standard 20.
-PRE-3: Patients and families have a right to information about expected costs124 Standard 21.
-PRE-4: Patients and families have a right to refuse treatment and lodge a complaint 127 2.10 Infection Control (IC) Standard 22.
-IC-1: The clinic has a well-designed, comprehensive and coordinated infection control system aimed at reducing/ eliminating risks to patients, visitors and care providers Standard 23.
-IC-2: There are documented procedures for sterilization activities in the clinic 3.
-Annexures ANNEXURE A: Summary Assessment Scoring Matrix155 ANNEXURE B: Health Related Laws in Khyber Pakhtunkhwa ANNEXURE C: Confidentiality Agreement157 ANNEXURE D: Weeding of Old Record158 ANNEXURE E: Statement of Ethics159 ANNEXURE F: KP HCC Charters for Patients and HCEs160 ANNEXURE G: Template of Client Satisfaction Proforma ANNEXURE H: HCE Complaints Management166 ANNEXURE I: Segregation of Waste (both Clinical & Municipal) for Disposal
+Standard 21.
+PRE-4: Patients and families have a right to refuse treatment and lodge a complaint39 2.10 Infection Control (IC) 3.
+Annexures67 ANNEXURE A: Summary Assessment Scoring Matrix ANNEXURE B: Health Related Laws in Khyber Pakhtunkhwa ANNEXURE C: Confidentiality Agreement ANNEXURE D: Weeding of Old Record70 ANNEXURE E: Statement of Ethics71 ANNEXURE F: KP HCC Charters for Patients and HCEs72 ANNEXURE G: Template of Client Satisfaction Proforma ANNEXURE H: HCE Complaints Management ANNEXURE I: Segregation of Waste (both Clinical & Municipal) for Disposal80